lsDantas/full-stack-open-pokedex/README.md

-# Full Stack open CI/CD
+# Full Stack Open CI/CD

-This repository is used for the CI/CD module of the Full stack open course
+This repository contains my submissions for the CI/CD module of the Full Stack Open 2021 course.
+For my personal full stack app with a fully-built CI/CD pipeline have a look at [this repository](https://github.com/lsDantas/Full-Stack-Open-Part-11).

-Fork the repository to complete course exercises

 ## Commands